serika-dev/Terms-Privacy/Terms.md

 ## 11. Governing Law and Jurisdiction

 These Terms are governed by and shall be construed in accordance with the laws of the Netherlands, without regard to its conflict of laws principles.
 You agree to submit to the exclusive jurisdiction of the competent courts of the Netherlands for any dispute arising under these Terms, unless otherwise agreed in arbitration.
 This choice of jurisdiction is intended to ensure consistent application of Dutch laws and reduce exposure to conflicting international legal standards.
+Notwithstanding the foregoing, you may have additional rights under the mandatory laws of your country of residence, and nothing in these Terms limits those rights where not permitted by law.
+If any provision of these Terms is deemed unenforceable in your jurisdiction, the remainder of the Terms shall remain in full force and effect.

 ---

 ## 12. Modifications and Updates

-Schoolsquid reserves the right to modify, amend, or discontinue the Platform, Services, or these Terms at any time without prior notice.
+Schoolsquid reserves the right to modify, amend, or discontinue the Platform, Services, or these Terms at any time.
 Modifications will be effective upon publication, and your continued use of the Platform following any updates constitutes acceptance of the revised Terms.
+Material changes will be communicated to users via email or/and as discord annoucement.
+You have the right to opt out or close your account if you do not agree with the updated Terms.
+It is your responsibility to review the Terms regularly.

 In addition, Schoolsquid may introduce new features, modify existing functionalities, or remove features as part of Platform improvements.
 Users acknowledge and agree that such modifications may alter access, availability, or functionality and that these updates are an integral part of the Services.